raas-dev/artery/README.md

 | `main` |     rc     | ✔️    | ✔️  | Post-deployment gates in staging passed  |  prod   |
 | `main` | production | ✔️    |     | A person runs the production pipeline    |  prod   |

 Stages `rc` and `production` re-use the artifacts from `staging`.
-Thus the only task of the `production` pipeline is to roll out `rc` to `production`.

-The infrastructure deployment pipelines are separated from the app deployment for `staging`, `rc` and `production`.
+The only task of the `production` pipeline is to roll out `rc` to `production`.

-For `PR` review environments, the infrastructure is created before the tests are run.
+The infrastructure deployment pipelines are separated from the app deployment, except for pull request review environments, the infrastructure is created in the pipeline.

 ### Azure App Service

-Stages are implemented as slots in `stg` and `prod` App Services.
+The stages are implemented as slots in `stg` and `prod` App Services.

-In App Services, swapping the slots is used for rolling out new app version.
+Swapping the slots is used to roll out the new app version.

-This enables to configure App Services to do canaries and progressive delivery.
+Slots can be swapped back to do a fast roll back (unless have DB migrations).

-Slots can be swapped back to do a fast roll back.
-Database migrations, if any, may have to be reverted to get back to the working state.
+App Service can be configured to canaries and progressive delivery using slots.

 ### Azure DevOps